paulinavcole/Personal-Trainer-Sessions/README.md

 - utilizes a start:dev script and includes all dependences in package.json
 - creates an express application which displays data stored in a postgres database using sequelize
 - uses a static route for any css files
-- has ability to insert/delete data
+- CRUD application: ability to Create, Read, Update, Delete data